 - Scanners: When psychic Cameron Vale infiltrates ConSec's computer system through the telephone system, Revok's mole within ConSec orders a computer technician to wipe their whole system in an attempt to hurt Cameron.
 The technician initially refuses to do so because that kind of data loss can only be authorized by the company's board of directors.
 The mole's response is to shove a gun in the guy's face.

 - There's a scene in Serenity when a guard at the bank the crew is robbing asks for a password.
 Jayne fires his machine gun.

-- In Shriek if You Know What I Did Last Friday the Thirteenth, during a game of strip poker, the pizza delivery guy doesn't want to lose a piece of company clothing because it's against rules.
+- In Shriek If You Know What I Did Last Friday the 13th, during a game of strip poker, the pizza delivery guy doesn't want to lose a piece of company clothing because it's against rules.
 He complies after Officer Doughy whips out his gun and gives him a Death Glare.